 With ExpressRoute, you can enable Virtual Network to Virtual Network (which is also known as "VNet") communication by linking them to an ExpressRoute circuit.
 When you link them to multiple ExpressRoute circuits, suboptimal routing can happen between the VNets.
 Let's consider an example.
 You have two ExpressRoute circuits, one in US West and one in US East.
 In each region, you have two VNets.
 Your web servers are deployed in one VNet and application servers in the other.
 For redundancy, you link the two VNets in each region to both the local ExpressRoute circuit and the remote ExpressRoute circuit.
-As can be seen below, from each VNet there are two paths to the other VNet.
+As can be seen in the following diagram, from each VNet there are two paths to the other VNet.
 The VNets don't know which ExpressRoute circuit is local and which one is remote.
-Consequently as they do Equal-Cost-Multi-Path (ECMP) routing to load-balance inter-VNet traffic, some traffic flows will take the longer path and get routed at the remote ExpressRoute circuit.
+Since Equal-Cost-Multi-Path (ECMP) routing is used to load-balance inter-VNet traffic, some traffic flows take the longer path and get routed at the remote ExpressRoute circuit.

 Solution: assign a high weight to local connection

 The solution is simple.
 Since you know where the VNets and the circuits are, you can tell us which path each VNet should prefer.
 Specifically for this example, you assign a higher weight to the local connection than to the remote connection (see the configuration example here).
-When a VNet receives the prefix of the other VNet on multiple connections it will prefer the connection with the highest weight to send traffic destined for that prefix.
+When a VNet receives the prefix of the other VNet on multiple connections, it prefers the connection with the highest weight to send traffic destined for that prefix.

 You can also influence routing from VNet to your on-premises network, if you have multiple ExpressRoute circuits, by configuring the weight of a connection instead of applying AS PATH prepending, a technique described in the second scenario.
 For each prefix, we will always look at the connection weight before the AS Path length when deciding how to send traffic.